 Action 7.
-When prescribing medications with abuse potential, take precautions to help prevent their abuse by assessing for risk factors (e.g., lifetime or family history of substance abuse or mental illness) and follow evidence-based guidelines on the appropriate use of prescription opioid pain relievers.
+When prescribing medications with abuse potential, take precautions to help prevent their abuse by assessing for risk factors (such as, lifetime or family history of substance abuse or mental illness) and follow evidence-based guidelines on the appropriate use of prescription opioid pain relievers.

-Law Enforcement
+Law Enforcement and Health Officials

 Action 8.
-Law enforcement officials should participate in community-based programs, such as prescription drug disposal programs, aimed at reducing the supply of unnecessary prescription medications in homes and at increasing the awareness of parents, educators, and other community stakeholders of the prescription drug hazard in their midst.
+Law enforcement and health officials may participate in community-based programs, such as prescription drug disposal programs, aimed at reducing the supply of unnecessary prescription medications in homes and at increasing the awareness of parents, educators, and other community stakeholders of the prescription drug hazard in their midst.

 Action 9.
-Use data available to identify local sources of potential prescription drug diversion to sharpen enforcement efforts in communities.
+Use available data to identify local sources of potential prescription drug diversion to sharpen enforcement efforts in communities.